gaeldatascience/apple-stock-prediction/README.md

 | Ensemble SVM + RoBERTa | Price + RoBERTa | 0.567 | +19.1 % |
 | Buy-&-hold | – | – | +11.2 % |

-The LSTM architecture consistently tops SVM baselines; sentiment features add up to **+3 F1 points** over price-only inputs and translate into sizeable paper-trading gains.
+These results highlight the added value of sentiment indicators: LSTM models enriched with VADER or FinBERT sentiment extracted from StockTwits consistently outperform price-only baselines and the buy-and-hold benchmark — both in terms of classification performance and capital appreciation.

+### Experimental protocol

-Model hyperparameters were selected using data from December 31, 2019 to July 6, 2021, which corresponds to the first 70 % of the dataset.
+- The **training and hyperparameter tuning period** spans **December 31, 2019 to July 6, 2021**, which corresponds to the first **70 % of the dataset** (382 trading days).

-- For **LSTM**, this period was also used to train the final model, which was then tested chronologically on the remaining 30 % (no re-training).
+- For **LSTM models**, this period is used both for hyperparameter selection and model training.
+The resulting architecture is then evaluated chronologically on the remaining **30 %** (161 trading days), with **no re-training** or peeking into future data.

-- For **SVMs**, only hyperparameters were tuned during this period.
-The model was re-trained daily on a rolling window and used to predict the next day (walk-forward approach).
+- For **SVM and Ensemble SVM models**, only hyperparameters are tuned during the training phase.
+The models are then **retrained daily** on a rolling window and tested in a **walk-forward fashion**, using past data only.

-The out-of-sample test period spans **July 7, 2021 to February 24, 2022** (161 trading days).
+The **out-of-sample evaluation window** runs from **July 7, 2021 to February 24, 2022**, covering **161 consecutive trading days**.

 ---